Skip to main content

 Our Senior Management Team

-The Board is supported by the Senior Management Team, led by the Chief Executive, John Donnellon.
-They are responsible for strategic and day to day management, planning, and delivering all activities undertaken by BCH.
+The Board is supported by the Senior Management Team, led by the Chief Operating Officer, Vikki Piper.
+She is responsible for strategic and day to day management, planning, and delivering of all activities undertaken by BCH.

-Our Chief Executive is supported by 2 Directors and 4 Heads of Service.
+Our Chief Operating Officer of Blackpool Coastal Housing is supported by 2 Directors and 3 Heads of Service.

 Stephen is a member of the Institute of Chartered Accountants in England and Wales.
 He qualified with KPMG in Preston and has lived in the Blackpool area ever since.
 He has a Masters in Public Administration, and since joining BCH has also qualified as a member of the Chartered Institute of Housing.
 He is married to Jane and has two grown up daughters, Sabine and Bryony.
 Among Stephen’s external appointments he is the Chair of Blackpool Citizens Advice and also of two local schools – St Nicholas primary on Marton Moss and Lotus School on Mereside.
 He is the Treasurer of The Electric Sunshine Project CIC which runs a community theatre and also Claremont Park Community Centre, and Secretary of the Trustees of The Magic Club youth facility also in Claremont.
 He sits on the Audit Committee of Runshaw College, having previously served for a decade on the equivalent committee at Blackpool and the Fylde College.
 Stephen has volunteered at parkruns for a number of years and is the Event Director for the first junior parkrun in Blackpool which started in September 2021.
 He is also a keen naturalist and undertakes whale, dolphin and seabird surveys for the environmental charity Marinelife.

-Image of Jamie Weston, Head of Asset Management and Operations
+Jamie Weston, Interim Director of Asset Management and Operations

 Andrew worked in both the insurance industry and the NHS before joining Blackpool Council in March 2003 as an Emergency Housing Officer and later Team Leader.
 His role in Emergency Housing provided him with an in depth understanding of the difficulties people face when they do not have a home.
 Andrew went on to secure the role of Area Manager at the Queens Park Housing Office, before taking on his most recent post of Rents Team Manager.
 As Head of Housing, Andrew oversees the Rents, Lettings and Anti-Social Behaviour and Neighbourhoods services which are accredited by external organisations including Housemark and the Housing Quality Network.
 Andrew is a firm believer in the behaviours set out in BCH’s Vision and Values – in particular that all Housing Services staff listen and act fairly with respect and compassion and that feedback from our customers is essential to maintaining the standards expected of us.